 To make the sauce, simply add all the ingredients to a small bowl and whisk together.
 It truly is THAT easy!

-How to pan fry tempeh:
+How to pan-fry tempeh:

 Once the sauce is prepped, the tempeh can be whipped up in less than 10 minutes.
-First slice it into 1-inch slices.
+First, slice it into 1-inch slices.
 Then, add oil to a skillet pan and turn on the heat.
 I like to use 2 Tbsp of oil so my tempeh crisps all around the edges, but feel free to add less oil.

 Then add the tempeh to the hot pan and cook on each side for 2-3 minutes until browned and crisp.

 Once each side is browned, pour in the 4-ingredient stir fry sauce and mix it around for 1 minute.
-Then, remove the tempeh and set aside for later.
+Then, remove the tempeh and set it aside for later.

-Steps to make a vegetable noodle bowl
+Steps to make a vegan teriyaki stir fry

 First, cook the veggies